SnorSnor9998/Sunmi-Card-Reader/README.md

 ```

-So here we are checking which type are them but in this case i just going for Visa and Master Card, but if you want other prefix or refer to [this](https://en.wikipedia.org/wiki/EMV#Application_selection)
+So here we are checking which type are them but in this case i just going for Visa and Master Card, but if you want other prefix please refer to [this](https://en.wikipedia.org/wiki/EMV#Application_selection)

 ```bash
 val isUnionPay = p0.startsWith("A000000333")